 Employee Handbooks: Statement of Purpose

 Does your employee handbook have a statement of purpose and objectives?
-Laws and court decisions today require your policies and workplace rules are business-related and work-related.
+Laws and court decisions today require that your policies and workplace rules are business-related and work-related.
 This is why, somewhere in your employee handbook, you need a statement of the purposes and objectives of your policies.
-Some handbooks include a purpose or objective with each
+Some handbooks include a purpose or objective with